by Bob Norson

 primer on and have it skin out before the evening

 dew.
-My preference for epoxy primer is Wattyl EP universal because
+My preference for epoxy primer is Wattyl PR250 because it

 Especially if you are working on a flat